 I know some people don’t care for orange juice, but that doesn’t mean they should have to forfeit mimosas at brunch.
 These cranberry Christmas cocktails are more than suitable as a holiday party cocktail!

 The tartness of the cranberry juice pairs perfectly with the sparkling bubbles.
-It’s a glass full of holiday cheer!
+This 2-ingredient prosecco cocktail is a glass full of holiday cheer!

 When you’re talking about a classic mimosa recipe, the ingredients are: